25 Inspiring Books for Entrepreneurs Who Need a Boost

 Creative Confidence by Tom Kelley and David Kelley

 Unleashing your creative side becomes harder and harder as you become laden with more responsibilities.
 Authors Tom and David Kelley argue that it doesn’t have to be the case.
-As Stanford d.school figures, the Kelley brothers identify key strategies and principles to help people find and make the most of their artistic side.
-The book discusses how society puts limits on what can be labelled as creative and goes on to debunk this perception.
+As Stanford school figures, the Kelley brothers identify key strategies and principles to help people find and make the most of their artistic side.
+The book discusses how society puts limits on what can be labeled as creative and goes on to debunk this perception.
 Creative Confidence shows readers every person has an artistic streak and helps them build confidence in using it.

 Self-improvement, continuous learning, and de-stressing are keys to business success.
 You can discover all these in more when you read these top inspirational books for entrepreneurs.